hmimeee/hmimeee/README.md

 <img src="https://github.com/hmimeee/hmimeee/raw/main/hello.gif" width="30%">

 ## OVERVIEW
 Hi, this is Imran.
-I love to work to develop web applications.
-Little less but also like to build hybrid mobile applications.
+I love to play with PHP and Js to develop web applications.
 Also working with API for mobile applications.
-I've been working for more than 3 years in this madness world.
-I like to explore new technologies and develop software solutions.
+Been working for more than 4 years on these technologies.
+Here are some interests of mine I've figured out:
-- I like to explore new technologies and develop software solutions.
+- I like to explore new technologies and developing software solutions.
-- I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.
+- I'm on track for learning more about Systems Design, and Cloud Architecture.
 - I’m currently working on all kinds of frontend javascript frameworks like Vue.js, React.js, Angular.js, etc.
-- For backend PHP and Python and it's frameworks specially Laravel, Codeigniter, CakePHP, Django etc.
+- For backend I use PHP and it's frameworks specially Laravel, CodeIgniter, Yii/Yii2, CakePHP, etc.

 ### 🛠 Tech Stacks
-These are the technologies or programmes I usually work.
+These are the technologies or programmes I usually work on.

  <img align="right" height="150" src="https://github-readme-stats.vercel.app/api/top-langs/?username=hmimeee&theme=react&layout=compact" />